“Where winter wolves bark amid wastes of snow and ice-clad trees.” (Whitman, Walt. “Song of Myself.” 1855.)

 With lots of suitable unoccupied habitat remaining for wolves in western Washington, we can expect to see the population to continue to increase.
 There are now over seventy wolves across the state.
 Results of this project do not support either increased wolf management at this time or adjustment of human harvest, given the evidence that wolves do not have an additive effect.
 Once delisted, wolf management options will likely expand.

 The project team has also developed videos for increasing public understanding of the conservation and management of wolves.
 Public opinion on wolves has ventured out of the realm of folklore and into the reality of science.
-The local response to the new wolves has been overwhelmingly positive.
+The local response to this project has been overwhelmingly positive.

 In addition to presentations given to the public, this project was covered in a PBS documentary titled, “The Ecology of Fear”, featuring principle investigator Dr. Aaron Wirsing.
 The educational program has continued to engage students and local youth through volunteer opportunities.
 With the help of the Predator Ecology Lab, Washingtonians are learning what the return of the gray wolf means to them, their home state, and the Cascade Mountains ecosystem.